 - water as needed

-Fry onion in a flat bottom pot (large enough to cook rice), add ginger and garlic, now add chicken, and thoroughly fry with spices. salt, black pepper, you can add a pinch of cayenne pepper if you want. add cumin seeds and cinnamon stick.
+Fry onion in a flat bottom pot (large enough to cook rice), add ginger and garlic, now add chicken, and thoroughly fry with spices.
+Salt, and black pepper, you can add a pinch of cayenne pepper if you want.
+Add cumin seeds and cinnamon sticks.
 Yogurt is optional.
 You can follow a detailed recipe here with more ingredients.

 Gently mix everything and see if the rice is cooked.